 Even signs of life can intrigue the viewer.
 A cottage with a light on, footprints in the sand, or wisps of smoke trailing from a chimney.

 And you are not confined to people.
-An otherwise uneventful scene can be livened up with a bird or an animal.
+An otherwise uneventful scene can be enlivened by a bird or an animal.
 Perhaps you can imagine an owl sitting on a post, a deer in a field, or a songbird singing on a branch.

 If a story doesn’t exist, invent one.